Owenn-boop/InterestCalculator/README.md

 # InterestCalculator
 Simple program for calculating interest.
+Built with Java, using Maven and JUnit for test cases.

 ## Use
 To calculate your interest, run `/src/run.java`.